-An on-call firefighter is a crucial part of Staffordshire Fire and Rescue Service as they provide an efficient and effective emergency service to the communities of Staffordshire.
+On call firefighters are a crucial part of Staffordshire Fire and Rescue Service as they provide efficient and effective emergency services to the communities of Staffordshire and Stoke-on-Trent.
 They are paid employees of Staffordshire Fire and Rescue Service as they provide 'on-call' cover to their local fire station, where they will respond to a range of emergencies and incidents as well as be involved in community initiatives.

 On-call firefighters receive the same thorough and relevant training as wholetime firefighters.
-This is so they are able to confidently provide front-line response, protecting people and places and make a difference in their community.
+This is so they are able to confidently provide front-line response, protecting people and places, and making a difference in their community.

-Who can be on-call firefighter?
+Who can be an on-call firefighter?

 On-call firefighters come from all areas of the community.
-On-call firefighters can also be in full-time or part-time employment, self-employed, studying at college or university, or a stay-at-home parent or carer.
+On-call firefighters can also be in full-time or part-time employment, self-employed, studying at college or university, or a stay-at-home parent or carer, or unemployed.